 - 1. Focus on our members.
-This means providing the products, services and access required by our members in a financially and socially sustainable way.
-This means physical and digital access. - 2.
+This means providing the products, services and access required by our members in a financially and socially sustainable way via both physical and digital access. - 2.
 Focus on our staff.
-This means ensuring our staff have the support, training, resources and leadership necessary to provide meet the member's needs, satisfy stakeholder requirements and properly manage the Credit Union. - 3.
-Build capability.
-This means with develop efficient and effective processes, systems and technology.
-Not an end in themselves, but so as to create and maintain innovative products, services and channels that cost effectively add (financial) value to our members' lives. - 4.
+This means ensuring our staff have the support, training, resources and leadership necessary to meet our member's needs, satisfy stakeholder requirements and properly manage the Credit Union. - Build capability.
+This means enhancing efficient and effective processes, systems and technology.
+Not an end in themselves, but so as to create and maintain innovative products, services and channels that cost effectively add (financial) value to our member's lives. - 4.
 Work with our stakeholders.
-This means The Capricornian is a well regarded organisation that operates in a way that is appropriate to our size, scale and complexity.
+This means The Capricornian is a well-regarded organisation that operates in a way that is appropriate to our size, scale and complexity.
 That TCL will be noted as always giving due regard to effective Risk Management; Prudential Standards; legal obligations; Governance and Cultural best practice; and remaining focused on the best interest of the Customer Owned Banking sector and our members. - 5.
 Enrich our communities.
 This will be achieved by operating within community expectations, providing financial support and equitable access and acting in a way that acknowledges our social licence for banking services.

-Through our ongoing community engagement initiatives and strategies we have contributed over \$100,000 to many community groups and non-for-profit organisations in 2019-2020.
+Through our ongoing community engagement initiatives and strategies we have contributed over \$100,000 spread over many community groups and non-for-profit organisations in 2020-2021.
 These include, but are not limited to :